wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-applications/includes/deploy-microsoft-store.md

 #### Create an Azure AD account through Store for Education

-1. Open a browser and go to [https://www.microsoft.com/education-store](https://www.microsoft.com/education-store) and then click **Sign-up**.
+1. Open a browser and go to [https://www.microsoft.com/education-store](https://www.microsoft.com/education-store) and then Select **Sign-up**.
-1. On the **Welcome, Let's get to know you screen**, type in the required information and then click **Next**
+1. On the **Welcome, Let's get to know you screen**, type in the required information and then Select **Next**
-1. On the **Create your user ID** screen, examine the information that was created from the first screen, and then click **Next**.
+1. On the **Create your user ID** screen, examine the information that was created from the first screen, and then Select **Next**.
 1. On the **Prove.
 You're.
 Not.
-A. Robot.** screen, select either the **Text me** or **Call me** buttons, enter a phone number, and then click either **Text me** or **Call me**.
+A. Robot.** screen, select either the **Text me** or **Call me** buttons, enter a phone number, and then Select either **Text me** or **Call me**.
-1. Enter your verification code, and then click **Create my account**.
+1. Enter your verification code, and then Select **Create my account**.
 1. On the **Save this info.** screen, make note of your Business store sign-in URL and your user ID.

-At this point you'll have an Azure AD directory created with one user account and that account is the global administrator.
+At this point, you'll have an Azure AD directory created with one user account and that account is the global administrator.
 You can use this account to sign in to Store for Education.

 #### Sign in to Store for Education

-1. Open a browser and go to [https://www.microsoft.com/education-store](https://www.microsoft.com/education-store) and then click **Sign-up**.
+1. Open a browser and go to [https://www.microsoft.com/education-store](https://www.microsoft.com/education-store) and then Select **Sign-up**.
 1. Sign in with your Azure AD account credentials.
 1. Read and accept Microsoft Store for Business and Education terms.